osism/github-manager/README.md

 ansible-playbook playbook.yaml -e github_token=$GITHUB_TOKEN
 ```

+## Limitiations

+It is not possible to add already created, but still empty, repositories here.
+Before this is possible,
+at least one commit must have been made on the main branch.

 ## Github Actions

 For the Github Action workflows a repository secret ``GHP`` is provided.
 This had only a short